Bachelor of Arts in Criminology and Criminal Justice online

 The degree plan for our BA in Criminology & Criminal Justice online program

-For the BA in Criminology & Criminal Justice (CCJ) major online, you must complete 36 credits of major courses (18 credit hours of CCJ core courses and 18 credit hours of CCJ electives).
+For the BA in Criminology & Criminal Justice (CCJ) online, you must complete 39 credits of major courses (21 credit hours of core courses and 18 credit hours of electives).
 Additional University Core Curriculum and elective credits will be required to complete the 120-credit BA degree.
-You may transfer up to 90 approved credit hours to decrease cost and time to completion.

 Duration: 7 Weeks weeks